jigpu/linuxwacom-wiki-archive/wiki/Linuxwacom_HOWTO.md

 click on the ALL link and view the entire thing in one long page.~~

-<span style="background:#00ffff">Where the guide differs between
+<span style="border:2px solid #00ffff; background:#00ffff">Where the
-distributions or packages, I have added a comment which appears indented with an aqua background.</span>
+guide differs between distributions or packages, I have added a comment which appears indented with an aqua background.</span>

 Also, it bears mentioning since it's a detail often missed: there are two drivers in the Linux Wacom Project- wacom.o and wacom\_drv.o.
 The